-Some systems feature an integrated USB Data Acquisition System (DAQ).
-This system is a stand alone system for reading signals from various sensors commonly used in engine testing such as Thermocouples, Pressure Sensors and etc. Several channels are left open for the addition of user defined sensors.
+This dynamometer controller includes a basic internal Data Acquisition System (DAQ).
+This system is for reading 0 to 5V analog signals from various sensors commonly used in engine testing such as Thermocouples, Pressure Sensors, Voltages and etc. Several channels are available for the use, and are logged along with the standard controller data (eg. Speed, Torque, %Load, Control Mode, Alarm Status).
 All of these sensors can be read by the computer data logging software for display and recording.
-Pressure sensors are also used in a high-speed mode where the pressure is recorded and displayed allowing the change in pressure to be viewed through out an individual engine cycle.